Identifying Mice & Rats

 If you answered "yes" to the majority of these questions, you very likely have a mouse or rat problem on your hands.
 It's now time to explore some pest control solutions for this problem.

 Baits are a highly effective way to control mice and rats.
-Each 1-ounce bait block in a Tomcat® Mouse Killer Disposable Station kills up to 12 mice*, and each 4-ounce bait block in a Tomcat® Rat & Mouse Killer Child & Dog Resistant, Disposable Station kills up to 10 rats*.
+Each 1-ounce bait block in a Tomcat® Mouse Killer Disposable Bait Station - Advanced Formula kills up to 12 mice*, and each 4-ounce bait block in a Tomcat® Rat & Mouse Killer Disposable Bait Station - Advanced Formula kills up to 10 rats*.
 Since rodents feel secure in the station, they're enticed to eat the bait.
 However, a bait station is not a trap.
-The rodent enters the station, nibbles on the bait, leaves, and normally goes back to its nest where it dies.
-Tomcat offers bait stations for both indoor and outdoor use, as well as stations that have been designed to be kid and pet tamper resistant.
+The rodent enters the station, nibbles on the bait, leaves, and normally goes back to its nest where it dies a day or two later.
+Tomcat offers bait stations for both indoor and outdoor use, as well as stations that are resistant to child and pet tampering.
 For small rodent problems, use a pre-loaded, disposable station, but for larger rodent issues, select a refillable bait station for rats or mice instead.

-Mechanical traps provide a quick and effective way to kill mice and rats.
-Tomcat offers several trap options to meet your need and preferences.
-If your intruders are rat, you'll need a heavy-duty snap trap, like the Tomcat® Secure-Kill® Rat Trap.
+Mechanical traps can be used by themselves or in combination with baits for a comprehensive rodent control plan.
+One advantage that traps have over bait stations is they give you a visual confirmation that a mouse or rat has been caught.
+There are several trap options to choose from depending on your needs and preferences.
+If your intruders are rats, you'll need a heavy-duty snap trap, like the Tomcat® Secure-Kill® Rat Trap.
 For mice, use the Tomcat® Kill & Contain® Mouse Trap if you want an easy way to dispose of the dead mouse without even having to see it.
 It's also specially designed to prevent paws and fingers from being snapped.
-For a more traditional mouse snap trap, use the Tomcat® Press 'N Set® Mouse Trap with its one touch set.
+For a more traditional mouse snap trap, use the Tomcat® Press 'N Set® Mouse Trap with its one-touch set.
 For a catch-and-release option, try the Tomcat® Multi-Catch Mouse Trap.

 *Based on no-choice laboratory testing